Evaluating LLM-Driven Summarisation of Parliamentary Debates with Computational Argumentation: Introduction

 \section{Introduction}

 Parliamentary debates generate extensive content that must be made comprehensible to citizens, researchers, and policymakers.
 Debate summaries can make the policy-making process more accessible to those who might not engage with parliamentary activity otherwise \cite{tsfati2003debating}, and more understandable for those who do engage \cite{hwang2007applying}.
 Automated summarisation methods are routinely applied to this task \cite{cunningham2025identifying}, and the introduction of modern Large Language Models (LLMs) has meant that convincing summaries can be generated at scale.
 However, key challenges remain in evaluating these summarisation methods, particularly assessing faithfulness -- sometimes referred to as ``factual consistency'' \cite{fabbri2021summeval}.
 Human evaluations of LLM-driven summaries of argumentative texts have found that they ``\textit{lack in dimensions that require logical understanding}'' \cite{li2024which}.
 This is problematic when LLMs are placed between citizens and their representatives.
-As such evaluations are not scalable, many studies rely instead on automated measures of lexical overlap or semantic similarity \cite{li2024which,roush2024opendebateevidence}.
+Since such evaluations are not scalable, many studies rely instead on automated measures of lexical overlap or semantic similarity \cite{li2024which,roush2024opendebateevidence}.
 These methods often correlate poorly with human judgments of factual consistency \cite{kryscinski2019neural}.
-In this paper, we show how formal argumentation frameworks can provide a structured, interpretable basis for assessing the faithfulness of debate summaries.
+In this paper, we show how formal argumentation frameworks \cite{handbook} can can help to remedy this issue by providing a structured, interpretable basis for assessing the faithfulness of debate summaries, following existing work in this area \cite{Hautli-Janisz_22}.